houchengbin/NetEmb-Datasets/README.md

 by Chengbin HOU 2018

 ## Why this repository
 As a beginner who has just entered this field, it is time-consuming to find datasets from different websites.
-And it might be painful to transform different formats into the commonly-used formats.
+And it might be painful to transform different formats in some required format.
 In this repository, we directly provide one of commonly-used formats as used in [OpenNE](https://github.com/thunlp/OpenNE) and [OpenANE](https://github.com/houchengbin/OpenANE).
 We hope this saves your time.

 ### One of commonly-used formats:
     *--------------- Structural Info (each row) --------------------*